But what is an image alt tag? Why is it important for ADA compliance and SEO? And how do you write a good one?

 Screen readers are programs that are often used by people with disabilities that make browsing a website difficult – such as being sight-impaired.
 Often, people rely on these programs to navigate the web.
 When a screen reader reaches an image, most of the time it will read the alt tag text aloud as a descriptor for the image.
 When sites are not set up to be text-to-speech friendly, browsing can become frustrating, difficult, or just downright impossible.

-Writing an Image Alt Tag (nonetheless hundreds of them!) that keeps all of this in mind can seem daunting.
+Writing an Image Alt Tag (nonetheless hundreds of them!) while keeping important alt text best practices in mind can seem daunting.
 But it can be done, especially if you have a few guidelines.

 (These are recommendations – not requirements or guarantees!)